VinayBhalerao/identityProvider-node/README.md

 1. Clone the repo: `git clone git@github.com:VinayBhalerao/identityProvider-node.git`
 2. Install the packages `npm install`
 3. Change the config/database.ejs with the url given in prequisites section
 4. Change the nginx server url in views/dailog.ejs to `http://<nginx_server>/callback`.
-Enter the IP address of the nginxserver where installed as shown in tutorial.
+Enter the IP address of the nginx_server.
 5. Start the server: `node server.js`